relativityone/server-integrationpoints-integrationpoints/Architecture/Architecture Decision Log/[ADR17] RIP_Integrate_Other_Providers_With_IAPI2.0.md

 ## Import API 2.0 job

 We already have experience with IAPI 2.0 from Relativity.Sync so there should be no surprise.
 We create and configure the job, add load files as data source, run the job and wait for results.
 When job is complete, we must gather and report item level errors.
+To improve performance, we might want to create and configure IAPI 2.0 job even before we start building load files.
+Then we can immediately add created load file to IAPI 2.0 data source, once it's ready.

 ## Entity import